What is decision-making?

 - Planning– defining objectives and what needs to be done to achieve them

-- Organising– combining and allocating the resources available
+- Organizing– combining and allocating the resources available

-- Directing– over-seeing and influencing the staff’s behaviour to reach the goals
+- Directing– over-seeing and influencing the staff’s behavior to reach the goals

-- Controlling– monitoring the progress of the organisation
+- Controlling– monitoring the progress of the organization

 An example of no decision-making

-The decisions taken by leaders and authorities in their respective fields be it business, politics, military, medicine or even household, can be learned and need not be based on just feelings or gut insticts.
+The decisions taken by leaders and authorities in their respective fields be it business, politics, military, medicine, or even household, can be learned and need not be based on just feelings or gut instincts.
 There are 5 steps to effective decision-making:

 - Identify the problem– The first step is the recognition that there is a problem to be solved or a goal to be achieved.

 - Gather information– The second step is to gather appropriate data.
-Proper facts, metrics and figures should be gathered and analysed before making decisions.
+Proper facts, metrics, and figures should be gathered and analyzed before making decisions.